Rogers Executive Airport to acquire more land amid ongoing growth on northeast side of town

-ROGERS -- The city plans to acquire more land near the Rogers Executive Airport.
+ROGERS -- Rogers plans to acquire more land near the Rogers Executive Airport.

 The City Council on Tuesday unanimously approved the purchase of 4.36 acres near Etris Drive, just west of the airport, from the Weiser Family Revocable Trust.

-The land is the first of two tracts the airport is looking to add amidst recent projects on the northeast side of town, airport manager David Krutsch said.
+The land is the first of two tracts the airport is looking to add amid recent projects on the northeast side of town, airport manager David Krutsch said.

-The airport plans to use funds allocated under the federal Bipartisan Infrastructure Law, from which the facility receives about $762,000 each year and had saved about $1.5 million as of November, according to Krutsch.
+The airport plans to use funds allocated under the federal Infrastructure Investment and Jobs Act, from which the facility receives about $762,000 each year and had saved about $1.5 million as of November, according to Krutsch.

 Two contracts with North Little Rock-based firm Garver were approved by the council in recent months -- one related to the reconstruction of the airport's taxiway lighting and airfield electrical vault and another for land acquisition support services.